-- 1) Tap the WPS icon on the device's screen. - 2) Immediately press the WPS button on your modem router. - 3) The LED flashes quickly. - 4) When the LED stabilizes and remains on, the client device has successfully connected to the modem router.
+- 1) Tap the WPS icon on the device's screen. - 2) Immediately press the WPS button on your modem router. - 3) The WPS LED flashes for about two minutes during the WPS process. - 4) When the WPS LED stabilizes and remains on, the client device has successfully connected to the modern router.